rokucommunity/rooibos-roku-sample/README.md

 This is a sample test project using the [Rooibos testing framework for Roku](https://github.com/georgejecook/rooibos)

-> Rooibos currently requires brighterscript version 0.52.3 - please use only this version.
-We will have a solution for this limitation shortly.

 Clone this project so you can start playing with Rooibos right away.
 It demonstrates:

 - Project setup with the brighterscript compiler